 VA loans also carry a loan guarantee to the lender in case of default.
-The loan guarantee is paid for in the form on a Funding Fee.
-This fee will vary based upon how many times the borrower uses the VA loan to buy a home, borrower status, and the loan term.
+The loan guarantee is paid for in the form of a Funding Fee.
+This fee will vary based on how many times the borrower uses the VA loan to buy a home, borrower status, and the loan term.
 For a traditional 30 year fixed rate, zero down loan, the funding fee is 2.3% of the loan amount.

 While the VA loan is only available to veterans, active-duty personnel with 181 days of service, National Guard and Armed Forces Reserve members with at least six years of service, and un-remarried surviving spouses of those who died while serving or as a result of a service-related injury, the FHA loan has no such restrictions.

 The FHA loan was introduced in 1934 as a way to help the economy recover from the Great Depression.
 The FHA loan is not a loan in and of itself but more of an insurance program.
 When a lender approves a loan using FHA guidelines, should the loan go into default, the FHA compensates the lender at 100% of the loss.

-Both the VA and FHA loan require less cash to close than most other mortgage programs and both have very competitive mortgage rates and are widely available.
-So, if someone has a choice to make, which one is better for the first time home buyer?
+Both the VA and FHA loans require less cash to close than most other mortgage programs and both have very competitive mortgage rates and are widely available.
+So, if someone has a choice to make, which one is better for the first-time home buyer?

 When you consider the fact that the VA loan does not need a down payment which means less cash to close compared to the FHA loan, the VA loan gets the nod.
 In addition, the overall monthly payment for a VA loan will be slightly lower compared to the FHA program because there is no monthly mortgage insurance payment for VA like there is with the FHA mortgage.
 Closing costs are also limited by the VA program.
 If someone is eligible for the VA loan and low cash to close is a requirement, the VA loan is the better choice.